joshuafontany/tw5-yjs/plugins/yjswebsockets/Configuration.md

 # Configuration

-Configuration for the plugin is set in the `settings.json` file in the `settings` sub-folder of the folder where the RootWiki's `tiddlywiki.info` file is located.
+Configuration for the plugin is set in the `settings.json` file in the `settings` sub-folder of the folder where the primary wiki's `tiddlywiki.info` file is located.

 Everything is optional, if there are any missing pieces default values will be